What makes a training contract application stand out?

 Stay true to yourself and show your personality

-Linklaters’ recruiter Claudine Vega notes that “a large number of the strongest candidates draw upon their international experience from travelling, working abroad or undertaking additional projects during their time at university”.
+Claudine Vega, a recruiter at Linklaters, notes: “A large number of the strongest candidates draw upon their international experience from travelling, working abroad or undertaking additional projects during their time at university.”

-“Applications which often stand out are those in which a candidate has taken the initiative to do something different”, says Lindsey Thompson, senior graduate recruitment adviser at Herbert Smith Freehills: “…such as starting a new group or society, setting up their own business or initiating a charity project”.
+Lindsey Thompson, who recruits at Herbert Smith Freehills, advises: “Applications that often stand out are those in which a candidate has taken the initiative to do something different, such as starting a new group or society, setting up their own business or initiating a charity project.”

-Similarly, for Wragge Lawrence Graham & Co’s Caty Scott, honesty and authenticity are indispensable: “We want to get to know candidates as individuals, so do we look for personality through authentic, genuine answers.
+Similarly, for Caty Scott of Gowling WLG, honesty and authenticity are indispensable: “We want to get to know candidates as individuals, so we look for personality through authentic, genuine answers.
 All work experience is good work experience.
 Anything that examples your commitment to a career in law is great, but don’t worry if you are unable to provide lots of examples of work within law firms.
-Just make sure that you are able to reference some of the many skills transferable to the role of a trainee solicitor, for example; effective communication, commercial awareness…or creative problem solving”
+Just make sure that you can reference some of the skills transferable to the role of a trainee solicitor, such as effective communication, commercial awareness or creative problem-solving.”

 What qualifies as an interesting, personal story?
-Meer gives examples including a personal involvement in commercial or perhaps clinical negligence cases, or maybe even in the sale of a local or family business.
-Really it can be anything that somehow connects you and your passions to the law.
+Meer gives examples including a personal involvement in commercial or clinical negligence cases, or in the sale of a local or family business.
+Anything, in fact, that connects you and your passions to the law.
 What was it that got you started?

-“In my experience, the applications that have stood out have normally been for a negative reason”, laments Irwin Mitchell’s Nicola Stanley.
-“They’ve named the wrong law firm, tried to add a funny quote or just simply not bothered to put any effort into the application”.
+Nicola Stanley, Graduate Manager at Irwin Mitchell, laments: “In my experience, the applications that have stood out have normally done so for a negative reason.
+The applicant has named the wrong law firm, tried to add a funny quote or just simply not bothered to put any effort into the application.”

-Katie Meer backs this up: “Sometimes candidates will write in ‘text speak’ with their name in lower case.
-You need to write well to be a lawyer…and attention to detail is very important too; [candidates] will sometimes end up misspelling ‘geography GCSE’…and that looks silly!”
+Meer backs this up: “Sometimes candidates will write in text speak with their name in lower case.
+You need to write well to be a lawyer and attention to detail is very important too.
+Candidates will sometimes end up misspelling ‘geography GCSE’, and that looks silly.”

-“Attention to detail is key in the role of our trainee solicitors, so there is no place for poor spelling, grammar or punctuation in your application form” says Caty Scott.
+Scott agrees: “Attention to detail is key in the role of our trainee solicitors, so there’s no place for poor spelling, grammar or punctuation on your application form.”

-Mel Brooking provides sound advice on sidestepping this all too common problem: “Make sure your application is error free…so ask someone to check it for you before submitting it”.
+Brooking provides sound advice on avoiding this all-too-common problem: “Make sure your application is error free by asking someone to check it for you before you submit it.”

-So how do you ensure your application stands out?
-Show who you really are, write about how that passion for this industry first took flight and, always, always avoid making silly mistakes.
-But today perhaps the greatest, and indeed necessary, attribute is perseverance - Nicola Stanley offers wise words in closing: “Network and take advantage of every opportunity that is available to you, and don’t panic if you don’t succeed first time round.
-Learn from the experience and ensure you build the missing skills and experience before applying again.”
+If you don’t secure a training contract on your first attempt, don’t despair.
+Perseverance is key, as Stanley says: “Network and take advantage of every opportunity that is available to you.
+Don’t panic if you don’t succeed first time round.
+Learn from the experience and make sure you build up your missing skills and experience before applying again.”